CE-Programming/toolchain/docs/static/coding-guidelines.rst

 - A global variable can have no access control.
 It can not be limited to some parts of the program.
 - Using global variables causes namespace pollution.
 This may lead to unnecessarily reassigning a global value.

+So, most of the time, and unless you have a really good excuse, don't use global variables.
 There are better alternatives to using global variables, described below:

 Proper Scoping